 - Week 4: Caffeine & Alcohol Intake

-Employees and their spouses are eligible for a Sleep Great IU! t-shirt and orange glasses (which help block sleep-deterring blue light) as an incentive, while supplies last.
+Full-time IU employees and their spouses on an IU-sponsored medical plan are eligible to receive a Sleep Great IU! t-shirt as an incentive, first come, first served, while supplies last.
+(T-shirt design below.)

 Daily Sleep Habit Tracking Log